Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 \paragraph{Downstream task adaptation}

-In this paragraph, we briefly summarise what downstream task adaptation techniques are originally used.
-BirdNET, Perch and ViT$_{INS}$ do not follow a pretraining-finetuning scheme and are trained and evaluated directly for the task they are trained on.
-ConvNext$_{BS}$ and Perch are trained for bird species classification, where they can classify thousands of different classes.
+We briefly summarise the downstream task adaptation techniques used in the original works.
+BirdNET, Perch and ViT$_{INS}$ do not follow a pretraining-fine-tuning scheme and are trained and evaluated directly for the task they are trained on.
+ConvNext$_{BS}$ and Perch (2.0) are trained for bird species classification, where they can distinguish thousands of species.
 Both use \textit{logit restriction} to improve the performance on specific evaluation datasets with a small set of different classes.
 In this restriction, only the logits representing classes in the evaluation dataset are taken into account.

-Following the pretraining, (Bird)AVES, BirdMAE and BioLingual are finetuned using supervision on the evaluation benchmarks.
-Whereas for (Bird)AVES and BioLingual a simple linear classification head is added, BirdMAE uses a more sophisticated prototypical pooling layer on top of the patch embeddings, followed by a linear layer~\cite{heinrich_audioProtoPNet}.
-Uniquely only BirdMAE employs domain specific augmentations (time shift, mixup, gain adjustments, time / frequency masking) following BirdSet~\cite{rauch2025birdset} for downstream adaptation.
+Following the pretraining, (Bird)AVES, BirdMAE and BioLingual are fine-tuned using supervision on the evaluation benchmarks.
+Whereas for (Bird)AVES and BioLingual, a simple linear classification head is added, BirdMAE uses a more sophisticated prototypical pooling layer on top of the patch embeddings, followed by a linear layer~\cite{heinrich_audioProtoPNet}.
+Uniquely, only BirdMAE employs domain-specific augmentations (time shift, mixup, gain adjustments, time / frequency masking) following BirdSet~\cite{rauch2025birdset} for downstream adaptation.

-The audio-text inputs of BioLingual and NatureLM-audio enable prompt based zero-shot evaluation.
-For BioLingual, texts with the corresponding labels are embedded alongside the audio recording, then the similarity between the texts and audio embedding are calculated.
+The audio-text inputs of BioLingual and NatureLM-audio enable prompt-based zero-shot evaluation.
+For BioLingual, texts with the corresponding labels are embedded alongside the audio recording, then the similarity between the texts and audio embeddings is calculated.
 As NatureLM-audio generates text output, any arbitrary prompt can be used for evaluation, e.g., outputting the scientific name of the species present in an audio recording.

-ProtoCLR and SurfPerch are adapted in a few shot setting, both keep the encoder frozen.
+ProtoCLR and SurfPerch are adapted in a few-shot setting, both keep the encoder frozen.
 ProtoCLR uses the SimpleShot approach~\cite{simpleshot}, whereas SurfPerch fits a linear layer.